leoslamas/book-green-threads-explained/the-stack.md

 ### Stack sizes

 When you start a process in most modern operating systems the standard stack size is normally 8 MB but it can be configured differently, this is enough for most programs but it's up to the programmer to make sure we don't use more than we have.
-This is the cause of the dreaded "Stack overflow" that most of us have experienced.
+This is the cause of the dreaded “stack overflow” that most of us have experienced.

 However, when we can control the stacks ourselves we can choose the size we want.
 8 MB for each context is way more than we need when running simple functions in a web server for example, so by reducing the stack size we can have millions of Green Threads running on a machine, while we run out of memory a lot sooner using stacks provided by the operating system.